2H Gooseneck w/ Dressing Room

 Fan - 12 volt, 2 speed with

-swivel base for horse area, priced each
+swivel base and remote switch for horse area, priced each

 Suggestion: For extremely hot areas, or if you get stuck